MINCHELLA-Paul/MultiSigBERT/README.md

 This repository contains the anonymous implementation of **MultiSigBERT**, a multimodal and temporal survival analysis framework designed for modeling time-to-event outcomes from heterogeneous longitudinal clinical data.

-MultiSigBERT combines multimodal embedding extraction, path signature theory, graph-based clustering (Minimum Spanning Tree + spectral methods), and sparse Cox modeling to identify progression phenotypes and estimate patient-specific survival risk.
+MultiSigBERT combines multimodal embedding extraction, path signature theory and sparse Cox modeling to identify progression phenotypes and estimate patient-specific survival risk.

 This repository is provided for reproducibility purposes under the double-blind review policy of ECML PKDD 2026.